-Ask to read your centre's policy on biting.
-Ask about any strategies the centre uses to manage biting and where possible apply these strategies at home so that your child's biting is managed consistently regardless of whether they are at home or in child care.
+Ask to read your service's policy on biting.
+Ask about any strategies the service uses to manage biting and where possible apply these strategies at home so that your child's biting is managed consistently regardless of whether they are at home or in child care.

 |Reason for biting||Possible solution|

 |Teething||Provide a wide range of chewable toys and teething rings for your child to bite on.|

 Offer hard food such as rusks and soothing foods such as cold apple wrapped in muslin to satisfy your child's urge to bite.